ResultadosDigitais/matrix/README.md

 In this moment is possible:
 - Execute login via Google Credentials
-- Navigate into room-1 and room-2
+- Navigate into all rooms
 - Notify clients when another connected user go away

 Next steps